dispatch/classic/docs/07/a.markdown

 ### Conditional Chain

-The tuple-split is too limited for some uses.
+The handler tuple above is too limited for some uses.
 For example, you may want to handle a streaming response in a function that also has the response headers in scope.
 Or you may want to apply an entirely different handler depending on the header values.

 The `>+>` handler-chaining verb provides all of this, with only a